 To be eligible for a PGWP, a flight school graduate must meet all the eligibility above and one of the following:

-- Have completed a flight training course at a DLI training center and now have a Canadian Commercial Pilot’s License or
+• Have completed a flight training course at a DLI training centre and now have a Canadian Commercial Pilot’s License or

 You must include these documents with your PGWP application:

-- An official letter from the school that confirms the length of the study program (in hours or months) and the program code.
+• An official letter from the school confirms the length of the study program (in hours or months) and the program code.